chagaz/practical-microbiomess-2017/README.md

 # practical-microbiomess-2017
-Practical session at the [2017 Microbiome Summer School](http://metagenomic.ca).
+Practical session on efficient biomarker discovery at the [2017 Microbiome Summer School](http://metagenomic.ca).

 ## Introduction
 The goal of this practical is to manipulate quantitative GWAS data and start exploring how machine learning algorithms can be used to analyze this data.
 We will be working with the genotypes of 89 individuals from the [1000 Genomes Project](http://www.internationalgenome.org/data) (Han Chinese and Japanese ancestry), and a simulated quantitative phenotype.
 This phenotype can be imagined to represent the relative abundance of two microbial species in the gut of the host.